“Bad Dads II” Exhibit/ San Fran Trip Recap

 This slideshow requires JavaScript.

 Spoke Art had a double opening on Saturday and Sunday of Halloween weekend at their location on Sutter Street.
 Wes Anderson related costumes were encouraged (and rewarded with a free poster), but not mandatory.
 The gallery was floor to ceiling artwork with a constant flow of people coming in and out wearing various costumes-Wes Anderson themed and otherwise.
-There were adorable Fantastic Mr. Foxes, poorly and well done Margots aplenty, a couple dressed as characters from Darjeeling Limited, and even a guy dressed as the yellow submarine from The Life Aquatic.
+There were adorable Fantastic Mr. Foxes, Margots aplenty, a couple dressed as characters from Darjeeling Limited, and even a guy dressed as the yellow submarine from The Life Aquatic.

 As you can see from the pictures, a large portion of the artwork was two-dimensional, about three others and myself were the only ones doing three-dimensional work.
 My favorite three-dimensional piece is the wearable pair of Team Zissou shoes from the Life Aquatic.
 Those are some sweet kicks.
 Some of the featured artists in the show: Tim Doyle, Kevin Tong, Rhys Cooper, Audrey Pongracz, Isaac Bidwell, Sandi Calistro, Dave MacDowell, Rich Pellegrino, and Joshua Budich, who designed the flyer for the show.

 The hostel we stayed at was in the heart of Little Saigon, between Japantown and Little China.
-It was very nice, they had an computer room equipped with Skypeing capabilities, a theater, a kitchen with free breakfast, a room to lock up bikes, and they organized evening group activities…there may have also been a bowling alley there for all I know.
+It was very nice, they had a computer room equipped with Skypeing capabilities, a theater, a kitchen with free breakfast, a room to lock up bikes, and they organized evening group activities…there may have also been a bowling alley there for all I know.
 It was quite clean and well organized, the Greenbriar of hostels, if you will, minus all the brocade and clashing furniture and curtains.

 Overall my experience in San Francisco was great!
 We saw fantastic artwork and made new friends.
 Before I left Austin everyone told me that I wouldn’t want to come back, but I had to, the rent was too high.